Building Redox

 Building A Redox Bootable Image

-If you intend on contributing to Redox or its subprojects, please read the CONTRIBUTING.md document, so you understand how our build system works and setup your repository fork appropriately.
+If you intend to contribute to Redox or its subprojects, please read the CONTRIBUTING document to understand how the Redox build system works, and how to set up your repository fork appropriately.
 You can use ./bootstrap.sh -d

 in the redox